 SOL only take Year 10 and Year 11 pupils and we try to keep our class sizes small.
 There might be some mixing of the classes when it comes to lessons such as the vocational options or if the whole of SOL are going to take part in a First Aid course, for example.
 But day-to-day, you will never have more than 9 other young people in your class alongside you.

 SOL also provides breakfast in the morning and lunches for all their young people as well as refreshments throughout the day – so you will always have something nice to eat when you come.
-We serve lunches Monday – Thursday because Friday is only a half day and you are finished by 12.15pm.
+Our day begins at 8.30am for breakfast club and lessons start at 9am.
+Our day finishes at 2.15pm.

 All the staff at SOL, who are a mix of teachers and youth workers, are friendly and approachable and we work hard to make sure that all the young people who come to us fit in well and are given the opportunity to succeed to the best of their abilities.